josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🏛️_Chaps_Be_Serious/README.md

 ## 🏮 Footer

-*Chaps, Be Serious* is a satirical sub-collection within **✨ Glimmer Is Taxable and Other Big Drums**, a Big Picture Protocol focused on resisting authoritarian drift through institutional literacy, restraint, and disciplined governance.
+*🏛️ Chaps, Be Serious.* is a satirical sub-collection within **✨ Glimmer Is Taxable and Other Big Drums**, a Big Picture Protocol focused on resisting authoritarian drift through institutional literacy, restraint, and disciplined governance.

 > 📡 Cross-references:
 >
-> - [✨ Glimmer Is Taxable and Other Big Drums](../) — conservative-facing anti-fascist governance analysis
+> - [✨ Glimmer Is Taxable and Other Big Drums](../) — *conservative-facing anti-fascist governance analysis*
-> - [🧠 Big Picture Protocols](../../) — systemic and structural diagnostics
+> - [🧠 Big Picture Protocols](../../) — *systemic and structural diagnostics*

 *Survivor authorship is sovereign.
 Containment is never neutral.*